barbazul/1kfa/mod_guide_gm.md

 the move against.
 Take that chance to shift focus elsewhere.

 The questions that gave the characters flesh during character creation are examples of asking questions and using the answers.
-You can always revisit and pull more buckets up from that well.
+You can always go back and pull more buckets up from that well.
 If a character is religious, ask them what their gods would have to say.
 If there's a halfling in the party, ask how hungry the current scene makes them.

-The GM may ask the players to describe outcomes.
+Try asking the players to describe outcomes.
 For example, if a player's character is in a fight with a goblin and the player rolls *attack power* of 10, the GM might ask the player to "Describe how your character kills the goblin".
 This gives the player license to get flowery and really see their character live up to the promise of being powerful in this fantasy world.

-When you're stumped for what happens next, consider where you are in the [Campaign](mod_guide_campaigns.md), and ask a leading question.
+When you're stumped for what happens next, ask a player to fill in the details.
+Consider where you are in the [Campaign](mod_guide_campaigns.md), and ask a leading question.
-Use their answer to introduce the next challenge.
+Use their answer to describe the next scene or introduce the next challenge.

 | Chapter         | Question
 |-----------------|------------------------------------------------------